 I had one last shot.
 Before using it I put down my camera and paced the room, now also aware that my watch had hit quarter to.
 The old men were still the gems in the room.
 Their faces marked with character and their friendship full of stories.

-I felt my little Nokia, light as a feather, and vibrate in my pocket.
+I felt my little Nokia, light as a feather vibrate in my pocket.